ynxie/EC601-Tensorflow-APP-Gen/README.md

 ## Notebooks
 ### train.ipynb

-This is an example to show the progress during the training.
+This is an example to show the progress during the training.<br>

+# APK_Build_Folder
+This is the step that build the APK file.